luyadev/luya.io/docs/guide/concepts/lazyload.md

 ## Using lazy loader with storage component

-Using the lazy loader with a storage component `\luya\admin\image\Item` is easier because you can automatically get the width and height from the storage component:
+Using the lazy loader with a storage component <class name="luya\admin\image\Item" /> is easier because you can automatically get the width and height from the storage component:

 ```php
 $image = Yii::$app->storage->getImage(123);